k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 # TDM - Table Implementation

-TDM enables the user to provision tables in a TDM task.
-To do that, the user can select 1 of the following 2 options:
+TDM enables users to provision tables in a TDM task.
+To do this, users can select one of the following two options:

 1. Business entities and referential data.
-The included tables are related to the task's business entities and are needed in the testing environment.
+The included tables are related to the task's business entities and are required in the testing environment.
-2. Tables - TDM 9.x enables the option to select a list of tables from multiple DBs related to the source environment without any relation to a business entity.
+2. Tables — TDM V9.X provides the option to select a list of tables from multiple DBs that relate to the source environment, without any relation to a business entity.

-The user can either store the tables in Fabric for a later use or set the task's retention period to *Do not retain* in order to load the tables directly to the target environment without saving them to Fabric.
+Users can either store the tables in Fabric for a later use or set the task's retention period to *Do not retain* in order to load the tables directly to the target environment without saving them to Fabric.

-Each table is stored in Fabric, whithin the **TDM_TableLevel** LU, as a separate LUI.
+Each table is stored in Fabric, whithin the **TDM_TableLevel** LU, as a separate LU Instance (LUI).
 Each execution is stored as a separate LUI (a separate data snapshot), as well as creates a separate LUI (snapshot).
-For example: Running 2 executions of a task that extract the Product_Mapping table would create 2 LUIs in the **TDM_TableLevel** LU in Fabric.
+For example: Running two executions of a task that extract the Product_Mapping table would create two LUIs in the **TDM_TableLevel** LU in Fabric.

  The LUI format is as follows: